-How does a small business apply for an EFG-supported borrowing facility?
+How does a small business apply for an EFG-Backed facility?

-If the EFG lender can offer finance on normal commercial terms without the need to make use of EFG, they will do so.
-Where the small business has a sound borrowing proposal but no, or inadequate security, the lender will consider the small business for support via EFG.
+If the EFG accredited lender can offer finance on normal commercial terms without the need to make use of the EFG scheme, they will do so.
+Where the small business has a sound borrowing proposal but inadequate security, the lender will consider the business for support via the EFG scheme.

-Decision-making on whether a small business is eligible for EFG is fully delegated to the 40+ accredited EFG lenders.
-These lenders range from high-street banks, to challenger banks, to asset based lenders, through to smaller specialist local lenders.
+Decision-making on whether a business is eligible for the EFG scheme is fully delegated to the 40+ accredited EFG accredited lenders.

-- The EFG guarantee is to the lender and not the small business
+- The EFG guarantee is to the lender and not the business

-- All small businesses supported via EFG are required to pay a 2% annual fee to the government, as a contribution towards the cost of the scheme
+- All businesses supported via the EFG scheme are required to pay a 2% annual fee to the government, as a contribution towards the cost of the scheme

-- This fee is payable on a quarterly basis and is collected by direct debit, directly from the small business’s bank account
+- This fee is payable quarterly in advance and is collected by direct debit from the business’s bank account

-Will I be eligible for an EFG-supported borrowing facility?
+Will I be eligible for an EFG-Backed facility?

-Please see our ‘Eligibility Criteria’ page for full details on the range of finance products supported by EFG and eligibility criteria.
+Please see our ‘Eligibility Criteria’ page for full details on the range of finance products supported by the EFG scheme and eligibility criteria.

-It is important to remember that decision making is fully delegated to accredited EFG lenders.
-Small businesses with active or historic EFG loans which have any issues arising from their loans, including premium collection or alterations to their repayment profile should raise them with their lender, and not with the British Business Bank.
+EFG decision making is fully delegated to the EFG accredited lenders.
+Any queries from a business with an active or historic EFG facility, including guarantee fee collection or alterations to their repayment profile should raise them with their lender, and not with the British Business Bank.